verae98/Interpreter/README.md

 ```

 ## Error-messaging
-Ves++ has a small error handling included.
-When an error occurs, it show the errormessage and the line the error has occurred for debug purposes.
+Ves++ is included with errormessaging.
+When an error occurs, it shows the errormessage and the line the error has occurred on for debug purposes.
 An error will be given for the following issues:
-- Unknown symbol
+- Unknown symbol, such as '=' '&' 'abcd'
-- Syntax error with for example two numbers after each other without operator between them
-- Variables that have not been defined
+- Syntax errors
+- Undefined variables
-- Assignment to a non-variable, such as number 8
+- Assignment to a non-variable, such as: 8 er 5 mas 5 fin
+- Division by zero

 ## Advanced language features
 - Calutations can be made with the plus-, min-, multiply- and divide operator.
 These calculations are according the math rules